-The Community Foundation of Greater Memphis is hiting.
-We seek a Donor Serices Officer and a WHEREweLIVE | WHEREtoGIVEmidsouth.org Graduate Intern.
+The Community Foundation of Greater Memphis is currently hiring a LIVEGIVEmidsouth.org Intern.

 The Community Foundation of Greater Memphis has been working to strengthen our community through philanthropy since 1969.
 The Community Foundation is a place where generous people from diverse backgroundscome together to make our community a better place.
 Collectively, they have created the largest grantmaker - public or private - in the Memphis area.
 We fulfill our mission by:

 - Encouraging philanthropy and the growth of charitable resources among individuals, families, businesses, and community institutions.

 The Community Foundation has many audiences – donors, professional advisors, nonprofits, students seeking scholarships, and the public in general.

 The intern will work with LIVEGIVEmidsouth.org’s nonprofit directory, a database of 340+ nonprofit organizations working in the Mid-South.
 The nonprofit profiles allow organizations to tell their story, fundraise, and increase their visibility.